CataIana/twitchtools/README.md

 ## This was built in mind with it being ran behind a reverse proxy (nginx), I run it behind nginx myself and it is highly recommended to do the same

-- Download MongoDB Community Server and install it.
+- Download MongoDB Community Server, install it and ensure it is running.
 Make sure you copy down your connection URI, you'll need it for the next step
 - Clone the repo `git clone https://github.com/CataIana/twitchtools.git`
 - Rename `config/exampleauth.json` to `config/auth.json` and fill in the required fields.
-You will need a twitch application, and a discord bot token, as well as your mongodb connection URI
+You will need:
+  * A twitch application
+  * A discord bot token
+  * A google api key with the youtube data API enabled
+  * Your mongodb connection URI
 - Install the required dependencies `sudo pip3 install -r requirements.txt`
-- The webserver runs on port `18271`, so ensure your reverse proxy forwards your callback to that port.
+- The webserver runs on port `18271` by default, so ensure your reverse proxy forwards your callback to that port.
 You can change this if necessary in the config
 - Finally, run the bot with `python3 main.py` and you should be good to go

 ### Ensure your bot has permissions to create slash commands!